 He became the first Peer Specialist hired by US Department of Veterans Affairs for Hunter Holmes McGuire VA Medical Center in Richmond, VA, in June 2013.
 Mike introduced US DHHS SAMHSA Action Planning for Prevention & Recovery (APPR) program for both in-patient and out-patient veteran care until June 2018.

 My name is Mary Ann Littell and I moved from Ohio to Virginia in 2020 to be near my son, his wife and my toddler grand-daughter.
 Moving into my new home and meeting neighbors, my husband found out about Beacon Institute.
 The atmosphere is welcoming and inclusive as well as fun and is open to anyone!
 It’s a comfortable ‘clubhouse’ environment, where we share the journey of body, soul, and spirit holistic wellness together, “Peer to Peer”.
-Intrigued by the workforce program here, I attended and completed two levels of the US DHHHS SAMSHA Action Planning for Prevention and Recovery (APPR) certified facilitator.
+Intrigued by the workforce program here, I attended and completed two levels of the US DHHHS SAMSHA Courage to Change (Your LIfe) Wellness & Resiliency Peer Coach Certified Facilitator.

 My position as the Virginia Values Veterans Liaison, is the connection between all corporations, agencies,& organizations who have been through a State of Virginia review and approved.
 'V3' members, contact me for access to our Peer Workforce Training, Contracts for Services, HIRE VETS Peer Navigators, employment placements and your EAP/EBP programs support.